sogebot/sogeBot/CONTRIBUTING.md

 - Commit title should be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names

-- If fixing issue,u se `Closes` or `Fixes` keywords in commit description to link with issue or idea
+- If fixing issue, use `Closes` or `Fixes` keywords in commit description to link with issue or idea

     `alias: fix bug with parsing`